krist00fer/ef-02-unittesting/README.md

 ## Setting up your environment

 > This training will use .NET Core and C# but almost any programming language and tools will work.
-If you decide to go with another programming language the same principles apply and you should try to follow the instructions given none the less.
-A unit test is the same in all programming languages and Test Drivven Development doesn't demand you to use any specific language or tool.
+If you decide to go with another programming language the same principles apply, and you should try to follow the instructions given none the less.
+A unit test is the same in all programming languages and Test Driven Development doesn't demand you to use any specific language or tool.

 > All examples are based on .NET Core version 2.2.300.
 Check your own version by executing `dotnet --version` from a terminal window of your choice